STA logger location accuracy

 First off, what does the documentation say?

 For those that aren’t familiar with satellite systems, GPS stands for Global Position System and is the US name for their satellite constellation.
 Technically, a “GPS” is a “GNSS”, or Global Navigation Satellite System.
 The term GPS just stuck from the US’ version and is colloquially used by most people today.
-The STA logger receives signal from GPS (USA), GALILEO (EU) and SBAS (where available) meaning it has more options to acquire signal than just a GPS.
+The STA logger receives signal from a range of GNSS constellations including GPS (USA), Glonass (Rus), GALILEO (EU), QZSS (Jap) and SBAS (where available) meaning it has more options to acquire signal than just a GPS.
 Nevertheless, we will use the generic term “GPS” to mean “GNSS” even though the STA logger receives more than just the GPS signal.

 The unit records at 1 Hz by default (1 point per second).
 From a cold start, the unit takes on average 26 seconds to get an adequate signal, however, once started in the morning, it will reacquire a lock from a hot start within 1 second.

 All of this is secondary information.
 What really matters is the horizontal accuracy which, as stated above, is on average <2.5 m.